-Context 2.
+2. Context

-The following reflects the demographic profile of the municipality whilst also denoting some challenges.
-This WWEDS aims to help address the challenges which are seen to be holding back economic growth potential.
+The following reflects the demographic profile of the Shire whilst also denoting some challenges.
+This WWEDS aims to help address the challenges which are seen to be holding backeconomic growth potential.
 A sustainable and growing population base is an essential outcome to support future proofing of the West Wimmera broader economy.

-Factors which are potentially hindering population growth are therefore seen as challenges which need to be properly addressed to help activate market interest in new investment and development.
-Without even a modest uplift in population, it is more difficult to actively encourage development interest for expanding current businesses and motivating a number of new ones to establish in the municipality.
+Factors which are potentially hindering population growth, are therefore seen as challenges which need to be properly addressed to help activate market interest in new investment and development.
+Without even a modest uplift in population, it is more difficult to actively encourage development interest for expanding current businesses and motivating a number of new ones to establish.